yong27park/AME.github.io/_pages/about.md

 ---
 permalink: /
-title: "Atelier of Microelectronics (AME) Lab"
+title: "Atelier of Microelectronics (AME)"
 author_profile: true
 redirect_from:
   - /about/